wobsoriano/pinia-xstate/README.md

 # pinia-xstate

-This composable allows you to easily put your [xstate](https://github.com/statelyai/xstate) state machines into a global [pinia](https://pinia.esm.dev/) store.
+This middleware allows you to easily put your [xstate](https://github.com/statelyai/xstate) state machines into a global [pinia](https://pinia.esm.dev/) store.

 ## Installation